CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/N/Implementation notes for the block SYS.1.1 General Server.md

 Since the log files can become very extensive over time, the evaluation intervals should be chosen so short that a meaningful evaluation is possible.
 In order to enable a meaningful evaluation, each protocol entry should contain user identification or process number, identification of the terminal, date and time.

-It is necessary to check which legal or contractual retention periods for log files have to be observed.
+It must be checked which statutory or contractual retention periods for log files must be observed.
 In order to ensure the traceability of actions, a minimum storage period may be prescribed, for privacy reasons there may also be a deletion obligation.

 ### 2.2 Standard measures